jeremytammik/tbc/a/1900_forgetypeid.md

 ####<a name="3"></a> Multi-Target 2021 and 2022 Using MSBuild

-Josiah Offord very kindly shared hiw solution to implement a multi-target add-in for several releases of Revit using [the Microsoft Build Engine MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild) in both a [comment](https://thebuildingcoder.typepad.com/blog/2018/06/multi-targeting-revit-versions-cad-terms-texture-maps.html#comment-5339799009) on [multi-targeting Revit Versions using `TargetFrameworks`](https://thebuildingcoder.typepad.com/blog/2018/06/multi-targeting-revit-versions-cad-terms-texture-maps.html#2) and in a dedicated [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [multi-targeting 2021 and 2022 using `MSBuild`](https://forums.autodesk.com/t5/revit-api-forum/multi-target-2021-and-2022-using-msbuild/m-p/10235037):
+Josiah Offord very kindly shared his solution to implement a multi-target add-in for several releases of Revit using [the Microsoft Build Engine MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild) in both a [comment](https://thebuildingcoder.typepad.com/blog/2018/06/multi-targeting-revit-versions-cad-terms-texture-maps.html#comment-5339799009) on [multi-targeting Revit Versions using `TargetFrameworks`](https://thebuildingcoder.typepad.com/blog/2018/06/multi-targeting-revit-versions-cad-terms-texture-maps.html#2) and in a dedicated [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [multi-targeting 2021 and 2022 using `MSBuild`](https://forums.autodesk.com/t5/revit-api-forum/multi-target-2021-and-2022-using-msbuild/m-p/10235037):

 For those interested, you can configure a `.csproj` to multi-target both 2021 and 2022 on .NET Framework 4.8 using MSBuild.
-I posted this on a comment in The Building Codeer blog and figured it'd be useful here too.
+I posted this on a comment in The Building Coder blog and figured it'd be useful here too.

 The first task is to choose what .NET 4.8 add-in you want to actively program against.
 There can only be one active add-in per .NET framework as far as I know.